ljj-007/ljj-007.github.io/_pages/includes/honors.md

 - Huawei Scholarship, *2020.04*

-- Spiritual Civilization Scholarship of Dalian University of Technology, *2018-2019*

 - Merit Student of Dalian University of Technology, *2018-2019*

 - First-Class Outstanding Student Scholarship of Dalian University of Technology, *2018.10*